jacquelineselbach/bouncingballs/README.md

 BALL CHARACTERISTICS

-HEALTHY - GREY
-INFECTED - YELLOW
-RECOVERED - BLUE
-DEAD - BLACK
+HEALTHY: GREY / INFECTED: YELLOW / RECOVERED: BLUE / DEAD: BLACK

 Every bounce of a ball from an infected ball to a healthy ball can possibly infect the uninfected ball and change the state of this “person”.
 Infected balls are further spreading the infection until they recover.